How Do We Define The Cheapest Places To Live Well?

 There are any number of towns where you can live cheaply in Thailand.
 Chiang Mai is a favorite, due to its relaxed pace of life and excellent infrastructure.

 Chiang Mai, not as cheap as the internet may have you believe, is one of the more upscale places to live in Thailand.
 The standard of living is high but you can live well on a social security check.
 The city has a more relaxed feel to it than other big cities in the country—even the traffic seems less manic.
-The city is also safer, pickpockets are rare, and lots of the drunken crime you see in other Thai cities is absent.
+The city is also safer, pickpockets are rare.
+There is also far less of the drunken crime you see in other Thai cities is absent.

 This is a modern, international city with top-quality hospitals, international schools, restaurants, and shopping.
 You can find almost anything in Chiang Mai, even imported goods are inexpensive here.
 The local markets are the best places to buy everything you need… from food to electronics, clothes, and shoes.